Îto diffusion

 ItoSolver

-Move particles using a microscopic drift-diffusion model.
+Move particles the a microscopic drift-diffusion model.

 Compute particle intersection with embedded boundaries and domain edges.